bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 All right, another question here?

 [Audience 4]: 00:27:58
-So I was curious how this, I guess, CPFP carve-out, there's a wrench in this, and long-term adoption, if it becomes easier for miners to identify lightning channels on chain.
+So I was curious how this, I guess, CPFP carve-out, there's a wrench in this, and long-term adoption, if it becomes easier for miners to identify Lightning channels on-chain.

 [Mark Erhardt]: 00:28:16
 Yes, okay, so cluster mempool is incompatible with the CPFP carve-out because you basically would have to allow a transaction to attach to any ancestor in the cluster.